plipp/spendenquittung/readme.txt

 page and enter
   - the next sqdb_db_version version,
   - your API keys/secrets for the Ebay-, Amazon and the Booklooker APIs (sq_ebay_api_key, sq_booklooker_api_key, sq_amazon*) and
-  - deactivate (TODO: uninstall) + activate the Plugin again.
+  - deactivate + activate the Plugin again.

 ...
 You're done!